Acetone: Toxicity

 Acetone occurs naturally as part of certain metabolic processes in the human body, and has been studied extensively and is believed to exhibit only slight toxicity in normal use.
 There is no strong evidence of chronic health effects if basic precautions are followed.
 It is generally recognized to have low acute and chronic toxicity if ingested and/or inhaled.
 Acetone is not regarded as a carcinogen, a mutagen, or a concern for chronic neurotoxicity effects.
 Acetone can be found as an ingredient in a variety of consumer products ranging from cosmetics to processed and unprocessed foods.
 The United States Food and Drug Administration rates acetone as a generally recognized as safe (GRAS) substance when present in food and drink at concentrations from 5 to 8 mg/L.

 Acetone is an irritant, causing mild skin and moderate-to-severe eye irritation.
 Like many other solvents, acetone may depress the central nervous system at high vapor concentrations.
 Acute toxicity for mice by ingestion (LD_{50}) is 3 g/kg, and by inhalation (LC_{50}) is 44 g/m^{3} over 4 hours.

-Environmental effects

-Acetone occurs in the environment both naturally and from industrial origin.
-Acetone evaporates rapidly from water and soil and, once in the atmosphere, has a 22-day half-life.
-It is degraded by UV light primarily into methane and ethane.
-Consumption by microorganisms contributes to the dissipation of acetone in soil, animals, and waterways.